 For example, let’s say you completed a project for a client on June 15.
 Afterward, you sent that client an invoice with a due date of July 3.
 Even though you did the work and billed the client in June, you won’t record the income until you receive it in July.
 The income will, therefore, appear on your financial statement for July, not June.

 With accrual basis accounting, income is recorded when it’s earned, not received.
 And by “earned,” we mean a sale or deal taking place.
 Let’s say you are tasked with a project in June but don’t get paid until July.
 The income would still show up on June’s financial statements.
-It was during this month that the initial sale took place, even though you did not receive any income upfront.
+During this month, the initial sale took place, even though you did not receive any income upfront.

 How Does Accrual Basis Accounting Raise Your Tax Bill?